Young Workers Present: Shining A Light On…Service Animals

 A: There is very little public education and awareness on the subject which in turn makes it difficult when I’m out with my working dog on a day-to-day basis.
 People don’t understand the parameters of a working dogs, the do’s and don’ts, and the proper etiquette.
 This makes it not only difficult for us to get around, it can also be dangerous.
 If the public is educated, it makes for a more positive experience for everyone.
 Education helps ensure the safety for those who have disabilities as they know they can travel safely without distraction.

 Q: What are some of the main rules for the public to follow while your guide dog is working?

 A: When a service dog is working, it is of the upmost importance that they not be distracted and that means not being touched, talked to, fed, called, or even photographed.
 It is also important to not test what a service animal can or cannot do – they have a very important job and all these little things can cause danger to the working team.

 Q: How can SEIU-West and the YWC help?

 A: Assisting in public education would be key.
 The more people understand the importance of working dogs would make travel and living so much easier.
 More and more service dogs are appearing in public to help make the lives of those with disabilities easier.
 But it all comes down to education.
-(The YWC will be welcoming Bobbi for a panel discussion at our upcoming conference on August 20-21!
-If you’re 35 or under, be sure to register!)
+(The YWC will be welcoming Bobbi for a panel discussion at our upcoming conference on August 20-21!)